Accurate Power Spectrum Estimation toward Nyquist limit: Shot noise for high order interlacing

-In this article, we have presented four approaches for power spectrum calculation using FFT and compared their performance.
-It is widely known by the community that the shot noise is a constant $\frac{1}{N}$ as halo/galaxy distribution is Poissonian.
-Although this approximation is widely adopted in general estimations (as Eq.\,(\ref{eqn:noint-win-shot}) and Eq.\,(\ref{eqn:int-win-shot})), when using the interlacing technique, the aliasing effects on the signal term are reduced, and thus the impact of aliasing on the shot noise term can no longer be neglected.
-We have provided the specific form of the shot noise term under the interlacing technique in Eq.\,(\ref{eqn:interlacedshotnoise_brief}), which demonstrates how the shot noise term is affected by the window function and aliasing effects.
-We have also pointed out that Eq.\,(\ref{eqn:int-shot-win}) provides a better estimation compared to Eq.\,(\ref{eqn:int-win-shot}).
-In precise cosmological analysis, this algorithm allows for a more accurate subtraction of shot noise, helping to reduce the systematic bias induced by the detailed numerical calculation.
 This reduction of the systematics toward the Nyquist frequency also saves the computational cost, since for a good power spectrum estimator such as Eq.\,(\ref{eqn:int-shot-win}) we could use coarse mesh in the analysis for a given precision requirement on a specified scale.
 This is of great importance as the precise cosmological constraints rely on large suite of mock observation of order $\mathcal{O}(10^4)$ to obtain the reasonably good covariance matrix~\cite{Yu_2016}.
 Moreover, as realized in literature, the higher-order window functions yield better accuracy, particularly under the interlacing technique.
 Considering the increased computational cost associated with higher-order window functions, it is not recommended to increase the order of the window function without adopting the interlacing technique, as it does not effectively reduce systematic errors.
 Under similar consideration, using better estimator could save computational cost by only using low order window function.

 We have made the code implementing Eq.\,(\ref{eqn:noint-shot-win}) and Eq.\,(\ref{eqn:int-shot-win}) available at \url{https://github.com/ColdThunder/FFTps}.